-1.1.
+- 1.1.
 Purpose.
-[NOTE 1, page 145] - The purpose of this regulation is to prescribe mandatory uniform date labeling of prepackaged, perishable foods and to prescribe optional uniform date labeling that must be used whenever a packager elects to use date labeling on prepackaged foods that are not perishable.
-Open dating is intended for use and understanding by both distributors and consumers when judging food qualities.

-NOTE 1: Alternatively, this regulation may be adopted to require uniformity of open dating of perishable foods whenever a packager voluntarily elects to use date labeling.
-In such instances Sections 1.1. and 3.1. are reworded in the following manner:

-1.1.
-Purpose. - The purpose of this regulation is to prescribe uniform date labeling that must be used whenever a packager elects to use date labeling on a prepackaged food.
-Open date labeling is intended for use and understanding by both distributors and consumers when judging food qualities.

-3.1.
-"Sell By" Date. - If a retail food establishment elects to sell or offer for sale a prepackaged perishable food identified with a "sell by" date, the "sell by" date used must be as prescribed by this regulation.

-1.2.
-Scope and Application. - This regulation prescribes the manner of date labeling, the method of determining the appropriate date, required records, responsible persons, and the foods subject to this regulation.
+[NOTE 1, page 151] The purpose of this regulation is to prescribe mandatory uniform date labeling of prepackaged, perishable foods and to prescribe optional uniform date labeling that must be used whenever a packager elects to use date labeling on prepackaged foods that are not perishable.
+Open dating is intended for use and understanding by both distributors and consumers when judging food qualities. - NOTE 1: Alternatively, this regulation may be adopted to require uniformity of open dating of perishable foods whenever a packager voluntarily elects to use date labeling.
+In such instances Sections 1.1. and 3.1. are reworded in the following manner: - 1.1.
+Purpose.
+The purpose of this regulation is to prescribe uniform date labeling that must be used whenever a packager elects to use date labeling on a prepackaged food.
+Open date labeling is intended for use and understanding by both distributors and consumers when judging food qualities. - 3.1.
+"Sell By" Date.
+If a retail food establishment elects to sell or offer for sale a prepackaged perishable food identified with a "sell by" date, the "sell by" date used must be as prescribed by this regulation. - 1.2.
+Scope and Application.
+This regulation prescribes the manner of date labeling, the method of determining the appropriate date, required records, responsible persons, and the foods subject to this regulation.
 This regulation provides for the permissible sale of a regulated food after the expiration of the date on the label.
 This regulation does not apply to any food that is not prepackaged or is exempted by Section 8.

-2.1.
-"Sell By" Date. - "Sell by" date means a recommended last date of sale that permits a subsequent period before deterioration of qualities described in 2.2., 2.3., and 2.4.

-2.2.
-Perishable Food. - "Perishable food " means any food having a significant risk of spoilage, loss of value, or loss of palatability within 60 days of the date of packaging.

-2.3.
-Semi Perishable Food. - "Semi perishable food " means any food for which a significant risk of spoilage, loss of value, or loss of palatability occurs only after a minimum of 60 days, but within 6 months, after the date of packaging.

-2.4.
-Long Shelf Life Food. - "Long shelf life food" means any food for which a significant risk of spoilage, loss of value, or loss of palatability does not occur sooner than 6 months after the date of packaging, including foods preserved by freezing, dehydrating, or being placed in a hermetically sealed container.

-2.5.
-Prepackaged. - "Prepackaged " means packaged prior to being displayed or offered for retail sale.

-2.6.
-"Best If Used By" Date. - "Best if used by" date means a date prior to deterioration of qualities described in 2.3. and 2.4.

-2.7.
-Person. - "Person" means an individual, partnership, association, or corporation.
+- 2.1.
+"Sell By" Date. a recommended last date of sale that permits a subsequent period before deterioration of qualities described in 2.2., 2.3., and 2.4. - 2.2.
+Perishable Food. any food having a significant risk of spoilage, loss of value, or loss of palatability within 60 days of the date of packaging. - 2.3.
+Semi Perishable Food. any food for which a significant risk of spoilage, loss of value, or loss of palatability occurs only after a minimum of 60 days, but within 6 months, after the date of packaging. - 2.4.
+Long Shelf Life Food. any food for which a significant risk of spoilage, loss of value, or loss of palatability does not occur sooner than 6 months after the date of packaging, including foods preserved by freezing, dehydrating, or being placed in a hermetically sealed container. - 2.5.
+Prepackaged. food packaged prior to being displayed or offered for retail sale. - 2.6.
+"Best If Used By" Date. a date prior to deterioration of qualities described in 2.3. and 2.4. - 2.7.
+Person. an individual, partnership, association, or corporation.